Vulnerability Information

 EPSS Assigned Appears when an EPSS score is assigned.

-VPR Increased Appears when the Vulnerability Priority Rating (VPR) increases (for example, VPR Increased to 6.1).
+VPR Increased Appears when the Vulnerability Priority Rating (VPR) increases.

 VPR Decreased Appears when the VPR decreases.